dgaydukov/cert-aws/sa/files/sa.md

 * oracle TDE(transparent data encryption) - some oracle version support TDE:
     * data in columns encrypted with table/tablespace key, these keys encrypted with TDE master key, which is store in HSM
     * you have oracle db in ec2 and it use cloudHSM to store master TDE
+    * it's better than whole ebs encryption, cause in case of TDE you can encrypt single row or column instead of encrypting whole db
 * Microsoft SignTool - cli tool that sign/verify/timestamp files to simplify signing process:
     * create ec2 with windows server and use HSM to store private keys
 * other third-party services - you can use other solutions (like hashicorp) but store keys in cloudHSM